 - 1 onion finely chopped

-- 2 medium leeks outer leaves discarded, finely sliced
+- 1 medium leek outer leaves discarded, finely sliced

-- 1 small turnip (French navet) finely chopped into cubes
+- 1 small turnip (French navet) or potato finely chopped into cubes

 - 2 ripe tomatoes chopped